mthiesen/Xcode_copy_line/README.md

 ### Compatibility

-The plug-in is compatible with Xcode 5, Xcode 6, Xcode 7, Xcode 7.1 and Xcode 7.2 beta.
+The plug-in is compatible with Xcode 5, Xcode 6, Xcode 7, Xcode 7.1 and Xcode 7.2.

 ### Thanks